Meeting and surpassing all audience expectations every day.

 Charles Haley was diagnosed in 2002 as being bipolar.

-And he's decided, since he's been diagnosed and he's he's on an even keel now, he has decided that he is going to try to mentor young players in the National Football League because he doesn't like what he sees.
+And he's decided, since he's been diagnosed and he's on an even keel now, he has decided that he is going to try to mentor young players in the National Football League because he doesn't like what he sees.

-This should have bipolar.
+This should have been bipolar.

-Sometimes with the cowboys in meetings, Haley would show up nude.
+Sometimes with the Cowboys in meetings, Haley would show up nude.

 He just wouldn't get dressed.